ScilifelabDataCentre/genome-portal/hugo/content/citation/_index.md

 On this page, you will find information about how to cite the portal when reusing and referencing the content.
 Please note that the information on the portal is updated continuously, therefore it is important to refer to specific versions (or to provide access dates) within citations.

-Below are instructions for how to cite different aspects of the Genome Portal.
-These include:
+Below are instructions for how to cite different aspects of the Genome Portal:

-- Citing the the Swedish Reference Genome Portal website

-- Citing a specific species entry in the Genome Portal

-- Citing the data in the Genome Portal

-- Citing the underlying code of the Genome Portal, including its dependency on JBrowse 2

 ### 1. Citing the Swedish Reference Genome Portal website